 With potentially thousands of pounds of savings to be made, it makes sense to take advantage of the Workplace Charging Scheme now while EV charging solutions remain heavily subsidised.

 If you’re not an EV driver yourself, you might want to ‘wise up’ on some of the more technical aspects of EV charging and the different packages on offer.
-Check out our post on EV charger types so you can make the most of the Workplace Charging Scheme.
+Check out our post on EV charger types and electric car charging companies so you can make the most of the Workplace Charging Scheme.